HarrisMav/java-cucumber-framework/README.md

 only thing that needs to be done for the project to be set up is run:
 - `gradle build`

-**If Gradle isn't installed on your system, you can run this command & any other you'd want by writing checking the side panels
+**If Gradle isn't installed on your system, you can run this command & any other you'd want by checking the side panels
 ![img.png](img.png)
 And then
 ![img_1.png](img_1.png)**

 ## Development Methodology : Trunk Based Development (TBD)

 The best software development methodology I've worked under is hands down TBD, the aim is that the work will be done on 1